DavidFidge/WaveFunctionCollapse/README.md

 # WaveFunctionCollapse
 A C# Wave Function Collapse library for MonoGame plus a tool with samples.
-This is designed for one of my games, thus it takes a dependency on DavidFidge/FrigidRogue (plus some of its dependencies like GoRogue, SadRogue.Primitives, MonoGame.Extended etc).
+This is designed for one of my games, thus it currently takes a dependency on DavidFidge/FrigidRogue.
+You could easily remove this and only take a dependency on Chris3606/GoRogue, an excellent, polished, performant roguelike C# library.

 This implementation is a "simple tiled" implementation and comes with a host of features and options.